jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-stack.md

         return value;
     }

-    // Get the top element
-    public int peek() throws Exception {
+    // Get the value of the head item public int peek() throws Exception {
         if (head == null) {
             throw new Exception();